emilwidlund/framer-form/documentation/Model.md

 Rotates the model to face the point in world space.
 Use this within the animationLoop to always face the position regardless of animations or similar.

 #### .animate(Object) .animate(String)
 Animates the model with the specified properties.
-Works like the usual Framer Animation API.
 If the argument is a string instead of an object, Framer Form expects it to be a State-name.
 Exactly as the regular Framer Animation-API.

 `options` - Object - If argument is an object, you may specify an options-object with following properties: